kubermatic/dashboard/README.md

 Please check `package.json` for more information regarding the available commands and the project setup.

-### Running any node command withing a docker command
+### Running commands within the Docker container

-This will run the below commands in a NodeJS docker container with the source code mounted and set as working directory.
+This will run the below commands in a NodeJS Docker container with the source code mounted and set as working directory.
 ```bash
 ./hack/run-in-docker.sh npm install
 ./hack/run-in-docker.sh npm foo